AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Search index/Boolean query.md

 # Boolean query

-This topic describes how to use Boolean query to query data based on a combination of filter conditions.
-This type of query contains one or more subqueries as filter conditions.
+This topic describes how to use Boolean query to query data based on a combination of subqueries.
 Tablestore returns the rows that match the subqueries.
 Each subquery can be of any type, including BoolQuery.

 ## Prerequisites